raspberrypilearning/mood-board/en/step_2.md

 **Tip:** If you are finding it difficult to find contrasting colours, black works well on light backgrounds and white works well on dark backgrounds.

-**Tip:** that if you have used one of our themes then you will already have suitable contrasting colours.
+**Tip:** If you have used one of our themes then you will already have suitable contrasting colours.

 --- /task ---